 The education level of parents and caregivers affects their health literacy—that is, their ability to access, understand and use health information in ways that benefit their health.
 This in turn, affects other members of the household such as children.
 Health literacy is higher in those with higher education, and people with low health literacy are at higher risk of worse health outcomes and poorer health behaviours.AIHW

 Clearly there is a positive role for schools to play in tackling the nation’s obesity crisis.
 The World Health Organisation asserts that young people should engage in 60 minutes of vigorous physical activity per day.
-According the National Health Survey, as little as 1.9% of Australian youth aged 15-17 are meeting this requirement.
+According to the National Health Survey, as little as 1.9% of Australian youth aged 15-17 are meeting this requirement.

 A small movement in America is calling for a re-evaluation of the role of Health and Physical Education in the curriculum.
 The 2017 documentary ‘The Motivation Factor’ interviewed several schools adopting HPE classes reminiscent of the internationally renown program pioneered at La Sierra High during the 1960’s.

 La Sierra High was a Californian secondary school which adopted a school-wide approach to physical fitness, partly inspired by pedagogies from Ancient Greece.
 Their program engaged all students in 60 minutes of vigorous physical exercise every day.
-The programs designer, Stan Leprotti, was focused on student health and fitness not on sports, as tends to be the case in Australia.
+The programs designer, Stan Leprotti, was focused on student health and fitness; not on sports, as tends to be the case in Australia.

 Leprotti fostered a positive culture of towards health and fitness through a unique colour-ranking system.
-All students wore bright coloured training sports pants.
+All students wore bright coloured sports pants.
 Each colour signified a student’s reaching a criteria of athletic ability.
 Each criteria constituted a combination of minimum standards for various exercises, such as distance run and number of continuous pullups.

 La Sierra students achieved incredible bodily aesthetic, strong social cohesion, consistent high grades and positive self-efficacy.
 The presented images of La Sierra students stand in stark contrast of the typical American and Australian youth today.
 What is significant about La Sierra’s program is that it was focused solely on encouraging student health and social cohesion; it did not contribute to students’ grades.

 To implement such a program in an Australian school would require a huge leap of faith on the part of School faculty.
-Particularly as the Australian education system wrestles with a neo-liberal obsession with standardised testing
+Particularly as the Australian education system wrestles with a neo-liberal obsession with standardised testing and results.

 It is a common view amongst Australians students that Health and Physical Education is a bludge subject in the senior years of high school.
 Despite having been an OP subject in Qld, and now an ATAR subject nation-wide, many misperceive the academic value of the course.
 Given the nation’s flailing health literacy HPE is more important than ever.
-Perhaps though a more physical program more akin to La Sierra’s would be beneficial.
+Perhaps though a more physical program akin to La Sierra’s would be beneficial.